pombredanne/Homer/README.md

 License: Apache License 2.0
 &copy; 2011, June inc.

 Description:
 ------------
-Homer is the pragmatic python based object non-relational mapper for Apache Cassandra that doesn't get in your way.
+Homer is an intuitive and pragmatic python based object non-relational mapper for Apache Cassandra with a beautiful API.

 Installation:
 -------------